CppCon 2024 Code of Conduct Transparency Report

 Overview

-The Code of Conduct team for CppCon 2023 was Colleen Passard (chair), Gillian Faith, and Jacqueline McCauley.
-Colleen Passard additionally served as on-site Ombudsperson
+The Code of Conduct team for CppCon 2024 was Colleen Passard (chair), Gillian Faith, and Jacqueline McCauley.
+Colleen Passard additionally served as on-site Ombudsperson.

-CppCon 2023 just wrapped up and was an amazing conference.
-For an early preview of what happened, see Bjarne’s keynote, Bret and Bill’s keynote, Laura’s keynote, Herb’s keynote, and Andrei’s keynote.
+CppCon 2024 just wrapped up and was an amazing conference.
+For an early preview of what happened, see Herb’s keynote, Khalil’s keynote, Amanda’s keynote, David’s keynote, and Daveed’s keynote.

 Videos of all our other Main Program sessions will start to be published on our YouTube channel, one a business day, starting in November.
-If you want access to CppCon 2023 videos as soon as they are available, then have we got something in store for you!
-Check out our new Early Video Access option.
+If you want access to this year’s CppCon videos as soon as they are available, then have we got something in store for you!
+Check out our Early Video Access option.

 Trip Reports

-I’ll update this post as more trip reports are published.
-If you’d like your trip report to be included, please send it.
+I’ll update this post as trip reports are published.
+If you see a CppCon 2024 trip report published or you’d like your trip report to be included, please send us a note.
+You can see some short reports on LinkedIn and on Twitter.

 Thanks